krother/training_and_teaching_methods/how_to_teach.md

 * *prepare lots of slides*
 * *take the slides into class*
-* *figure out how much you can cover in the time given*
+* *cover as much as possible in the time given*

-Isn't that how everybody teaches anyway?
+Isn't that how everybody teaches?

-## Teaching is a craft

 Imagine you would apply the same approach to programming: